-It was definitely worth the wait, too.
-The rock scrambles are fun, the ridgeline vistas are fantastic and the final overlook from atop Strickler Knob is spectacular.
+However, it was definitely worth the wait.
+The rock scrambles are fun, the ridgeline vistas are fantastic and the final overlook at Strickler Knob is spectacular.

 This hike in the Lee Ranger District of George Washington National Forest is one of several hikes near Luray that begin just off gravelly Crisman Hollow Road.